TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Basic-Setup.md

     More info [HERE](/Hardlinks/Hardlinks-and-Instant-Moves/){:target="_blank" rel="noopener noreferrer"}

 !!! attention ""
+    The default path setup recommended by some docker developers that encourages people to use mounts like `/movies`, `/tv` and `/downloads` is very suboptimal.
+It is the easiest way to get started.
+While easy to use, it has a major drawback.
+Mainly losing the ability to hardlink or instant move.

-    The default path setup used by [Linux|Server.io](https://hub.docker.com/r/linuxserver/){:target="_blank" rel="noopener noreferrer"} don't support hardlinks and instant moves, but you're able to change this, by not using the pre-defined paths like:
+    But you're able to change this, by not using the pre-defined/recommended paths like:

     - `/downloads` => `/data/downloads`
     - `/movies` => `/data/media/movies`